-There are no published studies addressing the use of Human Health Factor 10 Amniotic Patch (HHF10-P) for wound treatment.
+There are few published studies addressing the use of Human Health Factor 10 Amniotic Patch (HHF10-P) for wound treatment.
 Therefore, it is not possible to conclude whether HHF10-P has a beneficial effect on health outcomes.

-HHF10P is a single-layer amniotic allograft derived from donated and screened, full-term human birth tissue, specifically the immunoprivileged amnion layer.
+HHF10P (Wolver and Poole Distribution LLC) is a single-layer amniotic allograft derived from donated and screened, full-term human birth tissue, specifically the immunoprivileged amnion layer.
 It is a semi-transparent, minimally manipulated, terminally sterilized membrane allograft.
 HHF10-P TM is intended for homologous use to act as a covering or barrier to offer protection from the surrounding environment in clinical applications.